mcnairsa/100-days-of-code/log.md

 **Link to Work:**
 The project isn't publicly viewable.
-I could make it thus but frankly it;s not worth it.
+I could make it thus but frankly it's not worth it.

 **Intention and expectation for tomorrow:**